KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_013_SimpleTexture.md

 } ],
 ```

 The `baseColorTexture` is the index of the texture that will be applied to the object surface.
 The `metallicFactor` and `roughnessFactor` are still single values.
-A more complex material where these properties are also given via textures will be shown in a later section.
+A more complex material where these properties are also given via textures will be shown in the next section.

 In order to apply a texture to a mesh primitive, there must be information about the texture coordinates that should be used for each vertex.
 The texture coordinates are only another attribute for the vertices defined in the `mesh.primitive`.
 By default, a texture will use the texture coordinates that have the attribute name `TEXCOORD_0`.
 If there are multiple sets of texture coordinates, the one that should be used for one particular texture may be selected by adding a `texCoord` property to the texture reference: